xTrayambak/lucem/README.md

 - GTK4-based FFlag editor that is easy to use
 - Rich presence
 - Server region notifier
-- If you're not a fan of GUIs, we provide a nifty configuration file that does the same thing! (located at `~/.config/lucem/config.toml`)
+- If you're not a fan of GUIs, we provide a nifty configuration file that does the same thing! (located at `~/.config/lucem/config.toml`, or you can run `lucem edit-config`!)
 - Managing Sober

 Whilst not a feature you use directly, Lucem also caches API calls whenever it can in order to save bandwidth and resources.